MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-common-connectors.md

    > ![Connector account](media/connector-account.png "Connector account")

    > [!NOTE]
-   > For more information on the current limitations and issues with connecting to **Common Data Service**, see [the connecor reference for Common Data Service - Limitations and issues](https://docs.microsoft.com/power-query/connectors/commondataservice#limitations-and-issues).
+   > For more information on the current limitations and issues with connecting to Common Data Service, see [Common Data Service connector reference - Limitations and issues](https://docs.microsoft.com/power-query/connectors/commondataservice#limitations-and-issues).

 ## Data stored in an Azure SQL database